Walkerton, Ontario

-Walkerton is a Town in the Canadian province of Ontario, located within and governed by the municipality of Brockton.
-It is the site of Brockton's municipal offices and the county seat of Bruce County.
-It is located on the Saugeen River, at the junction of King's Highway 9 and formerly King's Highway 4 and is 75 km southwest of Owen Sound.
+Walkerton is a town in the municipality of Brockton, Bruce County, Ontario, Canada.
+It is the site of Brockton's municipal offices and is the county seat.
+Walkerton is located on the Saugeen River, at the junction of King's Highway 9 and the former King's Highway 4 and is 75 km southwest of Owen Sound.
 As of 2011, the town had 4,967 people in the community.

 On January 1, 1999, Walkerton became part of the Municipality of Brockton.
 The town is notable for the 2000 Walkerton E. coli outbreak.

 History

-Walkerton was originally part of Brant County and was first settled in 1849 by William Jasper and Edward Boulton who farmed to the east of the river.
+Walkerton was originally part of Brant Township and was first settled in 1849 by William Jasper and Edward Boulton who farmed to the east of the river.
 Other settlers from the same era included John Lundy, Moses Stewart and Thomas Bilkie who farmed to the west of the river.
 Joseph Walker arrived from Ireland in 1850 and is considered one of the founders of Walkerton.
 He built both saw mills and flour mills, surveyed the area into a town plot and encouraged businesses to locate here.
 Years later, Walker was the reeve of Brant for several terms, and was elected as the first mayor or Walkerton.

 Although Walkerton was never incorporated as a village, it became a town in 1871, with a population of just under 1000.
 That increased to 2,604 by 1881, and to 3,061 by 1891 thanks to the arrival of the railroad which enabled the locals to ship their grain.
 The population dropped to 2,971 by 1901.

 2000 fatal water supply contamination

 Sports

-Walkerton is home to a Junior C hockey team, the Walkerton Hawks, and a Senior A hockey team, the Walkerton Capitals.
+Walkerton is home to a Junior C hockey team, the Walkerton Capitals, and former home of a Senior A hockey team, the Walkerton Capitals.